CVE-2025-11219

 Overview

-A low severity vulnerability identified as CVE-2025-11219 was discovered in the V8 JavaScript engine, affecting Google Chrome and Chromium-based browsers.
-The vulnerability was reported by Google Big Sleep on August 19, 2025, and was addressed in Chrome version 141.0.7390.54 released on September 30, 2025 (Chrome Release).
+CVE-2025-11219 is a Use-after-free vulnerability discovered in the V8 JavaScript engine affecting Google Chrome and Chromium-based browsers like Microsoft Edge.
+The vulnerability was initially reported by Google Big Sleep on August 19, 2025, and was publicly disclosed on September 30, 2025, with the release of Chrome version 141.0.7390.54 (Chrome Releases, Debian Tracker).

 Technical details